lee-lindley/plsql_utilities/app_zip/README.md

 # app_zip

+- add BLOB to zip
+- add CLOB to zip
+- add 1 or more files to zip from Database Directory Object(s)
+- get finished zip BLOB

 An object type wrapper for [as_zip](#../as_zip), it adds methods for adding clobs and for adding multiple files at once from a comma separated list string.
 The functionality is exclusively for creating the zip archive BLOB.
 If you want to list the file content